jackyuyz/CrackedCourse/SPEC.md

 - `.ics` download is the only calendar integration in P0.
 - Public sharing and Semester Pressure Map wait until P0 is complete.

-Before production use beyond a competition demo, the team must make explicit decisions about data-retention duration, deletion semantics, support contact, privacy policy, terms, model-provider data handling, and institutional requirements.
+Before public launch, the team must make explicit decisions about data-retention duration, deletion semantics, support contact, privacy policy, terms, model-provider data handling, and institutional requirements.